sadatmirza0/TickTackToe/README.md

 4. Tap on the APK file to begin the installation process.
 5. Follow the on-screen instructions to install the game.
 6. Once installed, you can find the TickTackToe app in your app drawer.

-*(Alternatively, if you plan to distribute through the Google Play Store, provide a link here)*

-[Link to your Google Play Store listing (if applicable)]

 ## Contributing